gimpyestrada/gofile/DRAG_DROP_UPLOADER_README.md

 ## ⚡ Performance

-- **Initialization**: Both hosts connect in parallel (~2-3 seconds total)
+- **Initialization**: All enabled hosts connect in parallel (~2-3 seconds total)
-- **Cold start** (no cache): ~5-10 seconds per host to scan and build folder structure (parallel)
+- **Cold start** (no cache): ~5-10 seconds for Gofile/Buzzheavier to scan and build folder structure (parallel)
-- **Warm start** (with cache): <1 second to load both folder structures
+- **Warm start** (with cache): <1 second to load folder structures
 - **Upload speed**:
+  - Pixeldrain: 100+ Mbps (varies by location)
   - Buzzheavier: 80+ Mbps (US servers)
   - Gofile: 40+ Mbps (varies by location)
-- **Parallel benefit**: Total upload time = slowest host (not sum of both)
+- **Parallel benefit**: Total upload time = slowest enabled host (not sum of all)
 - **GUI responsiveness**: All uploads in background threads, GUI never freezes

 ## 💡 Tips & Best Practices

 - Keep the window open and ready - it uses minimal resources
 - Use **Mini Mode** to keep it accessible on your desktop while working
+- Configure which hosts to use based on your needs (more hosts = more redundancy)
-- Both host caches last 24 hours, so subsequent uploads are very fast
+- Gofile/Buzzheavier caches last 24 hours for fast folder lookups
 - You can drop multiple files one at a time (wait for each to complete)
-- The dual activity logs show detailed progress including upload speeds
+- The dynamic activity logs show detailed progress for enabled hosts only
 - Compare upload speeds between hosts to diagnose connection issues
-- If one host fails, you still have the other - use the Retry button to try again
+- If one host fails, you still have the others - use the Retry button to try again
-- Buzzheavier typically finishes first due to US server optimization
+- Pixeldrain typically finishes first, followed by Buzzheavier, then Gofile
-- Both links provide the same file - choose whichever host works best for your recipients
+- All links provide the same file - choose whichever host works best for your recipients
-- The status emoji indicators (🟢/🔴/⏳) make it easy to see what's happening at a glance
+- The status indicators (✓/✗/⟳) make it easy to see what's happening at a glance
+- Settings menu (⚙️) allows you to quickly enable/disable hosts without editing config.json

 ## 💻 Technical Requirements

 - **Python**: 3.6 or higher
 - **Operating System**: Windows (PowerShell)
 - **Internet**: Active connection required
-- **File Host Accounts**:
+- **File Host Accounts** (at least one required):
   - Gofile account (Premium recommended for best performance)
   - Buzzheavier account (Free tier works well)
+  - Pixeldrain account (Free tier works well)
 - **Dependencies**:
   - `requests` - HTTP library for API calls
   - `tkinterdnd2` - Drag and drop support for Tkinter